palle-k/DL4S/README.md

 # DL4S

-This package contains an implementation of reverse mode automatic differentiation, vectorized implementations of common matrix and vector operations and high level neural network operations.
+This package contains an implementation of reverse mode automatic differentiation, vectorized implementations of common matrix and vector operators and high level neural network operations.

 This project is a work in progress.
 While all the shown examples work, there are important things missing, such as GPU acceleration and convolution operators.